coderefinery/git-intro/content/what-to-avoid.md

 **Commit unrelated changes together**: Makes it difficult to undo changes since it can undo also the unrelated change.
+But, this is the counterpoint to the first point: In the end, it is probably better to make big ugly commits than to never commit.
+This is especially true in in the chaotic early phases of small projects.

 **Too ambitious branch which risks to never get completed**: The branch will never merge back and be so big and so ambitious with too many/big features that